diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 5/01 - React  Integrating the React App.md

     { title, description }
   )
   .then( () => {
     this.props.getTheProject();						     //  <---  hmmm
-    this.props.history.push('/projects');
+    // this.props.history.push('/projects');
-    // after submitting the form, redirect to '/projects' })
+    // after submitting the form, we could also redirect to '/projects' })
    .catch( (err) => console.log(err) )
 }

 //	...